 Reinforcing Internal Controls

 The Chiyoda Group constantly conducts self-assessments of existing internal control functions and reinforces internal control systems.
-In addition, the Company has established the Internal Audit Unit as an autonomous unit to perform evaluations.
+In addition, the Company has established the Internal Audit Department as an autonomous unit to perform evaluations.
 Chiyoda has a system in place for auditing the development and operation of a suitable overall internal control framework and constituent components, and for submitting reports to the Executive Committee.

 In addition, to enhance internal controls, the Company has established the Internal Control Committee, which coordinates and summarizes the opinions voiced within the Company.
 The Internal Control Committee proposes improvements on internal controls to the Executive Committee, whenever it considers necessary.